-The two-octet AS specific extended community attribute encodes the service provider's two octet Autonomous System number assigned by IANA in the Global Administrator field, and the Local Administrator field may encode any information.
+The two-octet AS specific extended community attribute encodes the service provider's two octet Autonomous System number (as assigned by an Internet Routing Registry) in the Global Administrator field, and the Local Administrator field may encode any information.

 D. Meyer Section 4.
 [Page 9]